csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - Towards A Rigorous Science of Interpretable Machine Learning ([doshi-velez & kim 2017](https://arxiv.org/pdf/1702.08608.pdf))
   - ![](../assets/interp_eval_table.png)

-- Human-centric

-  - An Evaluation of the Human-Interpretability of Explanation ([lage...been kim, gershman, doshi-velez 2019](https://arxiv.org/pdf/1902.00006.pdf)) - controlled human experiments as a few key aspects (explanation length, number of concepts, repeated terms) are varied

-  - Interpreting Interpretability: Understanding Data Scientists’ Use of Interpretability Tools for Machine Learning ([kaur, ..., caruana, wallach, vaughan, 2020](https://dl.acm.org/doi/pdf/10.1145/3313831.3376219))
-    - used contextual inquiry + survey of data scientists (SHAP & InterpretML GAMs)
-    - results indicate that data scientists over-trust and misuse interpretability tools
-    - few of our participants were able to accurately describe the visualizations output by these tools

-  - Manipulating and Measuring Model Interpretability ([sangdeh ... vaughan, wallach 2019](https://arxiv.org/abs/1802.07810))
-    - participants who were shown a clear model with a small number of features were better able to simulate the model’s predictions
-    - no improvements in the degree to which participants followed the model’s predictions when it was beneficial to do so.
-    - increased transparency hampered people’s ability to detect when the model makes a sizable mistake and correct for it, seemingly due to information overload

 - Feature importance

   - Benchmarking Attribution Methods with Relative Feature Importance ([yang & kim 2019](https://arxiv.org/abs/1907.09701)) - train a classifier, add random stuff (like dogs) to the image, classifier should assign them little importance